 However, the above benefits are only obtained when drinking a moderate amount, averaging 2 cups of coffee a day.
 If too much coffee is used, it can also cause users to lose sleep, be intoxicated with coffee, hallucinate, have a coffee addiction, have high blood pressure, etc.

 Powdered coffee can be stored for up to 2 years from roasting and grinding if done correctly.
-Especially within 14 days after crushing, it should be put in a sealed container, in a dry place, away from moisture to avoid losing caffeine and flavor.
+Especially within 14 days after crushing, it should be put in a sealed, dry container away from moisture to avoid losing caffeine and flavor.

-You should not put it in plastic bags if you roast your coffee because it is easy to get moldy.
+You should not put it in plastic bags if you roast your coffee because it easily gets moldy.
 Instead, you can set the coffee powder in glass bottles with tight-fitting lids to be protected with a better source of moisture.
 It should be stored in a high, dry, cool place and out of direct sunlight if careful.

 It is also possible to store coffee in a one-way valve or vacuum.
 This is an excellent way to preserve the outside air, promoting the natural oxidation process in coffee.